Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Cohomological growth

 \end{hyp}

+We believe that this hypothesis is valid for a very large family of Nichols algebras $\mB$, and will show in Corollary \ref{we_win_cor} that it holds in the cases relevant to Hurwitz spaces.
 A conjecture of Etingof-Ostrik \cite{etingof-ostrik} states that the cohomology of a finite dimensional (braided) Hopf algebra is finitely generated.
-If true, this would imply Hypothesis~\ref{e_o_conj} in the case that $\mB$ is finite dimensional, since finitely generated braided-commutative algebras have polynomial growth.
-In fact, it would be sufficient (by Proposition \ref{int_equiv_prop}) to arrange for the space of indecomposables of cohomology of $\mB$ to have intermediate growth.
+If true, this would imply Hypothesis~\ref{e_o_conj} (with $C_{\mB} = 1+\epsilon$ for any $\epsilon>0$) in the case that $\mB$ is finite dimensional, since finitely generated braided-commutative algebras have polynomial growth.

 It is known that $\mB$ is finite dimensional for all Nichols algebras of Cartan type whose associated Cartan matrix is of finite type \cite{as_qg_cartan}.
 Etingof-Ostrik's conjecture was recently verified for these Nichols algebras in \cite{mpsw}.
-Additionally, in the rack setting, $\mB$ has been shown to be finite dimensional in several instances (e.g., the Fomin-Kirillov algebra $\mathcal{E}_n$ for $n<6$, and conjecturally for all $n$).
+Additionally, in the rack setting, $\mB$ has been shown to be finite dimensional in several instances (e.g., the Fomin-Kirillov algebra $\mathcal{E}_n$ for $n<6$).
 The cohomology of $\mathcal{E}_3$ has been explicitly computed in \cite{stefan-vay}; it is indeed finitely generated.

-\begin{thm} Hypothesis \ref{e_o_conj} implies Hypothesis \ref{exp_hyp} with $C \leq 2(C_{\mB} + \ln(2\rk_k V))$.
+\begin{thm} Hypothesis \ref{e_o_conj} implies Hypothesis \ref{exp_hyp} with $C = 4\max\{C_{\mB}, \dim V\}^2$.

 \end{thm}

 \begin{proof}

 Theorem 4 of \cite{may_restricted} gives a (tri-graded) spectral sequence in $\Ext$ for a filtered algebra: